aaronkjin/mentore/README.md

 ### Aaron

+**This sprint:** Regarding our initial idea (PharmD), our group and I decided to engage in extensive market research within the retail pharmacy space.
+To do so, we paired up (Andrew + me, Daniel + Sarvesh) and interviewed 15+ local retail pharmacies in order to needfind and see whether there was a market need for the product we envisioned.
+After some deliberation (along with external hurdles), we decided as a group that it was best for us to pivot our idea to something more tangible and within our grasp given the scope and length of this class.

+For our pivot, we ideated on building an AI-powered mentor-matching platform.
+All of us realized that, despite coming to Stanford, we had to pave our own journeys to discover steps that would best align with our academics and career goals; if we were able to chat with mentors, we could have had more seamless, fluid journeys.

+Specifically, for this sprint, I, alongside Sarvesh in our code-pairing sessions, built the frontend application from the ground up (using Next.js as our boilerplate) and enhanced the UI of our mentor-matching platform.
+We focused on implementing the key UI features that would be crucial for our app.
+Each component was meticulously crafted to ensure seamless functionality in the near future (by the next sprint) and aesthetic coherence with the app's theme.
+Currently, our frontend is built as sort of a mock-up in the sense that the user's text input is sent to the backend and is successfully queried but does not show conversational output yet.
+I will continue to work on that in the next sprint (see details below for my goals for the next sprint).

+**Next sprint:** For the next sprint, I will build out the interface for chat displays between the user and our chatbot.
+I am taking inspiration, in terms of design, from OpenAI's ChatGPT as well as various other newer chatbot interfaces: Perplexity and Phind, for instance.
+I will also focus on building a responsive and robust authentication system by integrating Google Auth for user convenience.
+Thus, my main tickets for next sprint are building out the chat UI so that users can see and respond to the chatbot's outputs as well as integrating an authentication system.

 ### Daniel

-This sprint: I refactored the existing backend for our previous idea (PharmD).
+**This sprint:** I refactored the existing backend for our previous idea (PharmD).
 Specifically, I precompute embeddings for all our mentor data that I import from a .csv file using the OpenAI embeddings API.
 Then, I take the user query and compute the embedding for it in the same manner and I find the precomputed embedding with the highest cosine similarity to try to match the mentor.
 Finally, I use the text generation API for the chatbot conversation with the user that suggests the mentor with the highest embedding cosine similarity.
 I also worked on integrating requests to the webpoint from the frontend.

-Next spring: The results for mentor-matching are very subpar.
+**Next sprint:** The results for mentor-matching are very subpar.
 For instance, if I ask for a mentor that specializes in AI, machine learning, and app-building with LLMs, the suggested mentor is Bob Ross (???).
 I will aim to redesign the embeddings and similarity calculations to see if I can improve this.
 Furthermore, I aim to make a more robust database to create embeddings (which may fix the previous issue) and implement full chatbot functionality rather than just one user input and one chatbot response.

 ### Sarvesh

+**This sprint:**

+**Next sprint:**

 ### Andrew

+**This sprint:**

+**Next sprint:**

 ## Contributing